On the Goppa morphism: Space of level structures and Goppa morphism. Geometry

-Note that every Goppa code is non degenerate under the constrain $n>d>2g-2$.
-On the other hand, the set of non degenerate linear codes inside the Grassmannian, $Gr(k,n)^{0}$, is a Zariski open (and, therefore, dense) subset of the Grassmannian.
-Thus, the better we can expect is that the given family of Goppa codes coincides with $Gr(k,n)^{0}$ (see \cite{porras4} for some results concerning this problem in genus $g=0$ and $g=1$ in the context of convolutional Goppa codes).
+A natural geometric question is whether the image of the Goppa morphism is dense in $\Gr(k, n)$.
+Note that every Goppa code is non-degenerate under the assumption $n > d > 2g-1$.
+On the other hand, the set of non-degenerate linear codes inside the Grassmannian, $\Gr(k, n)_{0}$, is a Zariski open (and, therefore, dense) subset of the Grassmannian.
+Thus, the better we can expect is that the given family of Goppa codes (when $n > d > 2g-1$) coincides with $\Gr(k, n)_{0}$ (see \cite{porras1,porras3} for some results concerning this problem in genus $g = 0$ and $g = 1$ in the context of convolutional Goppa codes).